Blog

 Why This Matters

-A label-only arc flash vendor wouldn’t catch any of these.
-They’d slap labels on the panels and move on.
-The labels might even be technically correct for incident energy, but the equipment behind those labels wouldn’t be code-compliant.
+A label-only arc flash vendor wouldn't catch any of these.
+This is also why an arc flash study pays for itself — the value goes far beyond labels.
+They'd slap labels on the panels and move on.
+The labels might even be technically correct for incident energy, but the equipment behind those labels wouldn't be code-compliant.

 This is what a comprehensive arc flash study actually looks like.
 It's not just about PPE categories and boundaries.
 It's a full audit of your electrical system's ability to safely handle the fault currents available to it.